 2.27.
 The letter by the time they asked for it.

 a) had been translated b) have translated

 c) was translated d) will be translated

 2.28.
 The doctor already.
-We expect him any time
+We expect him any ti •

 a) has been sent for b) was sent for

 c) is being sent for d) has sent for

 2.29.
 All his exams by the end of the next term.

 a) will be passed b) will have passed

 c) will have been passed d) are passed

 2.30.
-The fire to be burning out of control. h) noncated
+The fire to be burning out of control.

-a) will be reported b) reported d) had been reported
+a) will be reported b) reported

 c) was reported d) had been reported

 Level 3

 3.1.
 I know why all his suggestions already.

 a) were turned down b) have been turned down

 c) will be turned down d) have turned down

 3.2.
-He answered that one of his article at that n
+He answered that one of his article at that r noment.

 a) was being published b) had been published

 c) published d) was published

 3.3.
-The teacher told the student to look up the rul •
+The teacher told the student to look up the rul e himself as it many times.

 a) will explain b) was being explained

 c) had been explained d) would be explained

 3.4.
-You should be attentive while the text a) are read d) has been read
+You should be attentive while the text

-a) was readb) is being read3.5.
-The workers promised that the c) are read d) has been read production by the end of the year.
+a) was readb) is being read c) are read d) has been read

-3.5.
-The workers promised that the a) will be increased production by the end of the year. b) was increased
+production by the end of the year.

+a) will be increased b) was increased

-• ould increase
+ould increase

 3.6.
 The secretary is working very badly.
 He'll have

 a) to be looked after b) to look after

 c) be looking after d) being looked after

 3.7.
-Police are looking for a missing boy, he an ,
+Police are looking for a missing boy, he an

 a) can find b) can't be found c) can't be find d) can be found

 3.8.
-While my car , I made a telephone call to n ny office.

-a) was being fixed b) had been fixed
+While my car, I made a telephone call to n b) had been fixed

-c) is being fixed d) was fixing
+a) was being fixedc) is being fixed d) was fixing

 3.9.
-I didn't know whom I to at that moment.
+I didn't know whom I to at that moment. u) was fixing

 a) am introduced b) was introduced

 c) was being introduced d) was introducing

 3.10.
-She wished to know if all her orders alread •
+She wished to know if all her orders alrea ,

 a) were carried out b) had been carried out

 c) are carried out d) had carried out

 3.11.
-At that moment the possibility of new negoti · ·
+At that moment the possibility of new negot ·

 a) had been discussed b) has been discussed

 c) is discussed d) was being discussed

 3.12.
-When our ship entered the port, two cargo-sl •
+When our ship entered the port, two cargo-si

-a) were unloadedc) had unloaded b) had been unloadedd) were being unloaded
+a) were unloaded b) had been unloaded

+c) had unloaded d) were being unloaded

 3.13 .
-Our car , so we'll have to take a bus for no · · · · · · · · · · · · · · · · · · ·
+Our car , so we'll have to take a bus for no

 a) has been repaired b) was being repaired

 c) is being repaired d) is repairing

-, U 1 , I U